-To turn the lights on again, turn the engine switch to the "ON" position, or turn the lights off and then back to $\frac{1}{2}00\frac{1}{2}$ or $\frac{1}{2}$ .
+To turn the lights on again, turn the engine switch to the "ON" position, or turn the lights off and then back to -0.0 or \bigcirc .

 The light switch is in AUTO, the headlights and tail lights turn off 30 seconds after a door is opened and closed if the push-button ignition switch is turned off.
-(The lights turn off immediately if on the key is pressed after all the doors are locked.)
+(The lights turn off immediately if on the key is pressed or the door lock sensor on the door handle is touched after all the doors are locked.)

-To turn the lights on again, turn the push-button ignition switch to "ON" mode, or turn the light switch off and then back to $-00^-$ or $0^-$ or
+To turn the lights on again, turn the push-button ignition switch to "ON" mode, or turn the light switch off and then back to -00- or 0.